TarballCoLtd/checkm8gui/README.md

 ## Credit

-This program was written by [me](https://github.com/emeryferrari/), however this program would not be possible without the work [axi0mX](https://twitter.com/axi0mx/) has put into [ipwndfu](https://github.com/axi0mx/ipwndfu/).
+This program was written by [me](https://github.com/emeryferrari/), however this program would not be possible without the work [axi0mX](https://twitter.com/axi0mx/) has put into [ipwndfu](https://github.com/axi0mx/ipwndfu/) and the work [Srikanth Lingala](https://github.com/srikanth-lingala/) has put into [zip4j](https://github.com/srikanth-lingala/zip4j/).<br/>
+zip4j is licensed under the Apache License 2.0. zip4j Copyright 2010 Srikanth Reddy Lingala

 ## Testing

-This program's GUI has been tested on an Ubuntu virtual machine and on a Windows machine, however, it has not been tested on a physical iOS device because I do not own a currently checkm8-compatible device.
+This program's GUI has been tested on an Ubuntu virtual machine and on a Windows machine, however, it has not been tested on a physical iOS device because I own an S8003 iPhone 6s which is not currently supported by ipwndfu.

 ## Features